sayanbanerjee32/stable-diffusion-textual-inversion-demo/README.md

 ## Objective

 1. select 5 different styles from "community-created SD concepts library" and show output for the same prompt using these 5 different styles.
-2. implement a varient of additional guidance loss and generate images using the same promts used above to show differences.
+2. implement a variant of additional guidance loss and generate images using the same prompts used above to show differences.
 An example of such loss is `blue_loss` - when applied the generated images will be saturated with blue colour.
 3. Convert this to HuggingFace Spaces app.

 ## Steps